frapontillo/ImageViewEx/README.md

 ####Conditional animation
 As mentioned earlier, you may not want to animate some GIF under some conditions.

 So we've provided you with a **conditional method** that gets triggered just before each animation begins, `boolean canAnimate()`.
-This method should be overridden with your custom implementation.
+This method should be overridden by your custom implementation.
 By default, it always returns `true`.
 This method decides whether animations can be started for this instance of `ImageViewEx`.

 If you don't want to have another class extending `ImageViewEx` and your `canAnimate()` returns the same value throughout your application, you can use the following